pygeo/pycmbs/ROADMAP_RELEASE.md

 ### Prio 1

-* [MI] ensure that all files have conssitent file header with link to copyright file
+* [MI] ensure that all files have conssitent file header with link to copyright file - done
-* Remove machine/user specific information (.cfg, .ini, etc), use/develop sample config generator
-* [MI] unittests for benchmarking
+* [MI] unittests for benchmarking - in progress
 * put example data as TARBALL somewhere for download
  * data required for testing
  * data required for examples (note that this can also be automatically